MLH-Fellowship/MLH-A11Y/api/topics/Autoplay.md

 # Autoplay

 Autoplay on time-based media can be very distracting.
 It can also just be inconvenient!
-If you’ve ever been in a public space when a particularly obnoxious ad began to play, you know what we're talking about.
+If you’ve ever been in a public space when a particularly obnoxious ad began to play, you might know what we're talking about.

 * That's why Google Chrome and some other browsers have recently disabled autoplay for unmuted videos!